 All of nature, every plant, flower, and tree play an important role and is necessary during the span of its life.
 Yet there is a time when it must be released so that new growth can emerge.

 Mother Nature knows she must release and let go of the past in order to make room for life and new experiences.
 Keeping the old dried and dead petals of each flower

-Just as Mother Nature must release the life she once nurtured so lovingly, so must you be willing to let go of your past that can no longer serve its purpose in your life.
-Past experiences, losses, old thoughts and feelings are part of an older version of you.
+Just as Mother Nature must release the life she once nurtured so lovingly, so must you be willing to let go of your past.
+You also must lovingly release those parts of your life and experience that no longer serve a purpose.
+Past experiences, losses, old thoughts, and feelings are part of an older version of you.

 These aspects of you have served their purpose and can now be sent away to be transmuted and transformed into something more than they could be if you hold on to them.
 Releasing them makes way for new life to grow and thrive within you.